Municipal Court - Frequently Asked Questions

 Q: I received a citation for failure to provide proof of insurance.
 I was not insured at the time of the traffic stop, but I now have insurance.
 Do I have to pay the full amount of the fine?

 A: Within 15 days from the violation date or before your scheduled court date, you may show proof of obtaining insurance after the incident, and the ticket will be found committed, the penalty will be reduced to $250.00.
-The Department of Licensing abstract will be processed and sent to DOL.

 If there is an additional violation on the ticket, you are responsible for the penalty amount associated with that violation in addition to the insurance portion.